 Can You See Me Now?
 (2001), a chase game played online and on the streets, was succeeded by Uncle Roy All Around You (2003) in which players searched through the streets for Uncle Roy using handheld computers and a virtual city.
 As Thinkers In Residence in Adelaide the group created I Like Frank (2004), the world’s first mixed reality game for 3G phones.

 Day Of The Figurines (2006) is an SMS game for up to 1000 players set in a decaying English town occupied by an Arabic army.
-Rider Spoke (2007), also made within the auspices of the Integrated Project on Pervasive Games, is a participatory work for cyclists.
+Rider Spoke (2007), is a participatory work for cyclists.
 Blast Theory has two permanent installations in museums; Exploratron (2004) at the Science Museum, and Hurricane (2013) at the Red Cross Museum in Geneva.

 In the context of the global financial crisis the group made a series of explicitly political works, starting with Ulrike and Eamon Compliant (2009) at the Venice Biennale, continuing with a bank robbery via phone in A Machine To See With (2010) and a live interactive film about unrequitedness in Toronto called My One Demand (2015).
 We have repeatedly engaged with the history of Northern Ireland notably in Fixing Point (2011) which documents the case of Seamus Ruddy who has been missing since 1985.